 Eriksson-Penker extensions (developed by H. E. Eriksson and M. Penker) provide a framework for UML business processing model extensions, to which an enterprise architect can add stereotypes and properties appropriate to their business.

-On the Diagram Toolbox, click on the More Tools button and select Eriksson-Penker Extensions.
+On the Diagram Toolbox, click on let to display the 'Find Toolbox Item' dialog and specify 'Eriksson-Penker Extensions'.

 Ribbon Design > Diagram > Toolbox Keyboard Shortcuts Alt+5

 Toolbox Page